First-order N\'eel-cVBS transition in a model square lattice $S=1$ antiferromagnet: Numerical Details

-{\bf Algorithm:} The numerical results presented in this work have been obtained using the stochastic series expansion (SSE) method~\cite{sandvik_aip}.
-Since the method is standard and well documented we will not review it here.
-We work in the $S_z =-1,0,1$ basis for our $S=1$ problem.
-To update the SSE configurations we use both local diagonal updates and the non-local directed loop alorithm~\cite{sandvik2} that allows us to switch between the allowed vertices while respecting the $S_z$ conservation.
+The numerical results presented in this work have been obtained using two different methods, both of which are some adaptation of the standard Stochastic Series Expansion (SSE)\cite{sandvik2010:vietri} algorithm:

+\begin{enumerate} \item In the first method we work in the $S_z =-1,0,1$ basis for our $S=1$ problem.
+To update the SSE configurations we use both local diagonal updates and the non-local directed loop algorithm~\cite{syljuasen2002:dirloop} that allows us to switch between the allowed vertices while respecting the $S_z$ conservation. \item In the second method we use the split spin representation \cite{todo2001:highs,kawashima1994:highs} where each $S=1$ is replaced by two $S=\frac{1}{2}$'s.
+We then simulate a $S=\frac{1}{2}$ model instead of a $S=1$ model and project out states that only belong to the $S=1$ subspace.\cite{desai2019:spsdes} \end{enumerate}